JGLaferte/Observer/README.md

 # Example

 Simply clone my project and test my pattern.
 To me, real life example is always easier to understand.
-That why I used the
+That why I used

-Electricity for the example.
+the electricity for the example.
 In the project I created 2 custom component: "Switch" and "light".
-You simply register a switch
+You simply register a

+switch

 To a light to make it react to it.